 The majority of these operations are being performed by unlicensed technicians without a medical doctor being involved in the procedure.
 It has become impossible to keep track of who is being operated on and by who, which not only causes a public health problem but also a security problem due to the lack of accurate record keeping.

 When under questioning it is reported that Mehdibend Said stated that he simply wanted "to look better" which I believe is probably true.
 The media has reported that it is possible that the suspect wanted a hair transplant and "another procedure" to better blend in with the local population but this does not make sense for two reasons.
 First, Turkish men do not have a special gene that prevents them from losing hair so being bald does not draw attention to anyone.
-Second, as Dr. Karadeniz stated, it would have been difficult for the patient to benefit from the camouflage of the transplanted hair as new hair is expected to become visible at 6 to 12 months after surgery.
+Second, it would have been difficult for the patient to benefit from the camouflage of the transplanted hair as new hair is expected to become visible at 6 to 12 months after surgery.